FAQ - Pergolas

 Make sure your corners are squared before pouring concrete.
 To square your corners, make sure the diagonals across to each corner are identical in length (or at least to a ¼" difference).

 To maximize the life of these beautiful rustic pole pergolas, make sure to elevate the posts a couple inches off the ground (by pouring the concrete that way).
 This will keep the posts from absorbing constant moisture from the ground and you'll significantly increase their life.
 Another thing to do is to seal up all the pole ends thoroughly.
 Use oil-based paint in a color that is closest to the natural wood color so it will blend in and barely be noticeable.
-Add 2 or 3 coats to all the ends to seal them up as much as possible.
+Add 2 coats to all the ends to seal them up as much as possible.
 Take extra time to do this to the ones that will be facing down at ground level.

 You'll also need at least one helper with a good back to help hoist the poles in place and basic chainsaw operation and safety knowledge (yes, gloves and a helmet are excellent ideas!).
 When you are putting up the first pieces, you may need a second helper for a few minutes to hold things in place.